ChrstphrHll/npc_gen/students/Abramo Sudryl.md

 year: 4
 guild: Elkenval
 partyID: 32
+tags:
+- Dragonborn
+- Fighter
+- Protection
+- 4th
+- Elkenval
 ---
 # Abramo Sudryl
 ---
 ### Description
 - 4th year Dragonborn Fighter in Elkenval
-- long spines, Deep Blue eyes, and black skin
+- long spines, Pale Gray eyes, and black skin
 - Is Purposeful and Stern, and has Intelligence as their ideal

 ### Organizations